-One of the most popular questions I get asked at the children’s shoe store that I work for is whether babies who are learning how to walk need a pair of hard sole or soft sole shoes?
+One of the most popular questions I get asked at the children’s shoe store that I work for is: Do babies who are learning how to walk need a pair of hard sole or soft sole shoes?

-I have been fitting children’s shoes and orthotics for ten years at a premier children’s shoe store specializing in proper fit for over forty years.
-We specialize in children with foot and leg problems, but we provide regular shoe fitting as well.
-It’s important for us to carry top quality shoes that are available in different widths, since that’s the only way we can guarantee to FIT every single child.
+I have been fitting children’s shoes and orthotics for the last 10 years at a premier children’s shoe store specializing in proper fit for over forty years.
+We specialize in children with foot and leg problems, but we provide regular shoe fittings as well.
+I have fitted hundreds of babies for their first pair of shoes, and I know which shoe brands and which shoe styles are better than others.

 Babies learn how to take their first steps by gripping their toes to the ground and I always recommend parents to allow their kids to be barefooted at home in order to promote healthy foot development.